TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    Figure 3-5: The rendered form

-Clicking the *submit* button calls the ``createAction`` of the ``PostController``.
+Clicking the *submit* button submits the form, then it calls the ``createAction`` of the ``PostController`` with the submitted form data.
-Here you will see the stripped-down method:
+This is the stripped-down method:

-.. todo: This sounds like magic again.
-We should use the same wording as in a regular
-         HTML context.
-The submit button submits the form.
-It sends the form data to the given form action.
-Given the query params, the then called plugin on the same page dispatches the request to the desired controller and action.
+.. todo: Given the query params, the then called plugin on the
+         same page dispatches the request to the desired controller and action.
 This is important because many people ask for Extbase magic when they only need to understand HTTP.
+         franzholz: The lines above should not be described here, but somewhere else.

 ::